 - Teaching sessions are organized for students and researchers (see below)

 - A few starting research projects receive a support from IQUPS.
-From 2018 on, IQUPS will co-support "small and medium equipment" projects submitted to SIRTEQ, see section "small project")
+From 2018 on, IQUPS will co-support "small and medium equipment" projects submitted to SIRTEQ, see section "small projects".

 - An upgrade of a common fabrication facility is supported

 - A theory post-doc in relation to experiments in an IQUPS lab has been founded

 The kick-off meeting of IQUPS took place on January 20th 2017.
 It gathered 70 participants.
 There were 4 long talks and 23 short presentations.